 NTSB releases preliminary report on fatal Wallingford plane crash

-The National Transportation Safety Board has released a preliminary report on the Wallingford plane crash that killed a doctor and injured his son in April.
-The report reveals that 56-year-old Dr. Joseph Tomanelli , of Cheshire, was killed after his Piper PA-28180 crashed near the Meriden Markham Airport on April 24th.
+WALLINGFORD, Conn. - The National Transportation Safety Board has released a preliminary report on the Wallingford plane crash that killed a doctor and injured his son in April.

 Add your comments below